Corey Seager Player Props: Rangers vs. Orioles

 - Seager hit .243 with 24 doubles, a triple, 33 home runs and 65 walks.

-- Among the qualified hitters in baseball last year, he ranked 86th in batting average, 73rd in on-base percentage, and 43rd in slugging.
+- He ranked 86th in batting average, 73rd in on base percentage, and 43rd in slugging among qualified batters in MLB play last season.

-- Seager picked up an RBI in 41.1% of his games last season (62 of 151), with more than one RBI in 18 of those contests (11.9%).
-He had three or more RBIs in four games.
+- Seager picked up an RBI in 62 of 151 games last year, with multiple RBIs in 18 of them.
+He drove in three or more runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.